 3. Severe Chips or Fractures

-Often needs advanced treatment like root canals, crowns, or even implants.
+- Often needs advanced treatment like root canals, crowns, or even implants.
+In severe cases, the cost and recovery may vary, similar to treatments discussed in cost to fix a chipped tooth.

 4. Craze Lines (Hairline Cracks)